jsanford7280/Flask-Assignment/README.md

 # Flask-Assignment
-Creating a virtual environment to work with Flask
+Creating a virtual environment to work with Flask and creating a web page.